Convergence of Multiagent Learning Systems for Traffic control: Stochastic Approximation Setting

 with the condition:

 These are called "co-operative" ODEs, with the idea being that an increase in the $i$-th component (corresponding to some desirable quantity for the $i$-th agent) will lead to an increase in the $j$-th component as well, for $j \ne i$.
 Suppose the trajectories remain bounded.
-Then, a theorem by Hirsch (see \cite{Hirsch1985}) states that for all initial conditions belonging to an open, dense set, $x(t)$ also converges to the set of equilibria.
+Then, a theorem by Hirsch (see \cite{HirschMorrisConvergence}) states that for almost all initial conditions, $x(t)$ converges to an equilibrium.
+That is, cooperative dynamics with bounded trajectories generically guarantee convergence rather than oscillation or chaos.